corvostore/corvostore.github.io/index.md

 We were interested in experiencing the challenge of building a significant distributed system, and learning how Redis works and achieves it’s big O time-complexity benchmarks.
 To this end, we set out to build CorvoStore from scratch, with Redis as a model.
 Our [server](https://www.npmjs.com/package/corvoserver) can be downloaded via NPM, as can our JS [client](https://www.npmjs.com/package/corvo-node-client).

-This site provides a brief introduction to CorvoStore and its underlying data-structures and architecture.
+This site provides a brief introduction to CorvoStore and its core datastructure,  its underlying data-structures and architecture.
 For instructions on installing and using client or server, please refer to each module’s NPM documentation.

 ## Table of Contents